nhoizey/nicolas-hoizey.com/_posts/2017/11/09-medium-is-only-an-edge-server-of-your-posse-cdn-your-blog-is-the-origin/2017-11-09-medium-is-only-an-edge-server-of-your-posse-cdn-your-own-blog-is-the-origin.md

 People tend to be lazy (I am often) and chose the easiest tool to do the job, even if it's not the best one.
 [Medium](https://medium.com/) is the new [Blogger](https://www.blogger.com/)[^ev-williams], but with a [much nicer content editing UI](https://medium.com/@ev/writing-in-medium-df8eac9f4a5e), and a cleaner presentation of content to readers[^blur].
 People can create and account and start publish in a few minutes, it's really easy.
 But how can all this be free?

 [^ev-williams]: Ev Williams, the CEO of Medium, is one of Twitter's co-founders, but was previously headding Blogger.

 [^blur]: I must say I really don't like the way they deal with images through, with this ugly blur.

 # Medium can do anything with your content

+{% cloudinary logo /assets/logos/medium.png %}
 Andrea Phillips already said it a few years ago in her post [The Problem With Medium](https://medium.com/@andrhia/the-problem-with-medium-336300490cbb):

 > you’re giving your writing to a corporation for free, and they can do anything they want with it.
 Forever.
 Without paying you.
 Ever.